JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 OK.
 We said that it would be useless to just sit next to your opponent and draw on each other's sheets of paper, or simply watch and copy.
 So, it's your turn to figure out a better way, but there are some restrictions!

+### What you need:

+* A few sheets of paper
+* A pen
+* A place to sit

 ### The restrictions:

-* Each of you will start a game with a blank game board drawn on it.
-* You will verbally decide which player goes first.
+* Talk to each other to decide who will play the first move
-* You must sit such that you cannot see each other.
+* Sit down so that you cannot see each other
-* When the first player moves, he or she must communicate the move to his or her opponent **without speaking** and **without leaving your chair**.
-* And, subsequent moves must also be played **without speaking** and **without leaving your chair**.
+* You **may not speak** to your opponent to communicate your moves
+* You **may not leave your chair** while playing a game
-* You may use pen and paper other than your own score sheet, and you may involve other people, but you may **not speak to them either**.
+* You may use pen and paper and you may involve other people, but you **may not speak to them either**.
 * **Finally, when either of you believes that the game is won, lost, or tied, you can speak up and say so -- to see if your system is working!**

 ## Step 2: Change partners and see if your two-sheet solutions are compatible